 This abridged review presents a brief account of the performance of the education system in comparative perspective.
 It provides suggestions and consolidated recommendations for improvement at the system level in teacher development, curriculum development, assessment and examinations, as well as in areas like ICT in education and technical and vocational education.
 It provides useful insights for other countries based on Malaysia’s formation of high quality human resources as part of its“Vision 2020”.
 An updated technical annex provides a useful methodology to carry out an education policy review in the context of Education 2030.

 The Education 2030 Framework for Action places great emphasis on quality, inclusiveness and equity.
 Access to education remains high up in the national agenda of many countries, but the targets for education in 2030 will require governments to maximize the use of existing policy levers for change.

 Over the past two years, UNESCO has been closely monitoring three of these levers:

-- School Leadership: Headteachers and those who have responsibility at an institutional level in schools are untapped potential which can be used to promote pedagogical change.
+- School leadership: Headteachers and those who have responsibility at an institutional level in schools are untapped potential which can be used to promote pedagogical change.
 However, in order to do so a new form of pedagogical leadership is needed;

-- Monitoring and Evaluation: The variables and factors that optimize learning cannot be simply derived from results.
+- Evaluation: The variables and factors that optimize learning cannot be simply derived from results.
 Promoting quality necessitates a full system-wide approach to monitoring and evaluation that goes beyond the mere qualification of student learning outcomes;

 The UNESCO International Symposium on Education Policies for 2030: took as its broad theme a discussion on which public policies can best help governments to reach higher levels of education quality through the use of governance, school leadership and monitoring and evaluation.